DS-100/fa25/syllabus.md

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
 If you require any additional accommodations any time in the semester, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available for us to help you.

-The **[Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSe23BU7DocByEPYt6YV00rOTn7K1AVj7Fqpw2eOgWG0Q5GtDw/viewform?usp=sharing){:target="_blank"}** is for any circumstances that cannot be resolved via slip days and drops.
+The **[Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSeLQXhbxlbenjEkhbonBrd6XFiKoPXgq2B7VBvKwYbW9a49dA/viewform?usp=header){:target="_blank"}** is for any circumstances that cannot be resolved via slip days and drops.
 Within two business days of filling out the form, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
 For more information, please email [data100.support@berkeley.edu](mailto:data100.support@berkeley.edu).

 We recognize that at times, it can be difficult to manage your course performance - particularly at Berkeley’s high standards.
 Sometimes emergencies just come up (personal health emergency, family emergency, etc.).
-The [Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSe23BU7DocByEPYt6YV00rOTn7K1AVj7Fqpw2eOgWG0Q5GtDw/viewform?usp=sharing){:target="_blank"} is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
+The [Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSeLQXhbxlbenjEkhbonBrd6XFiKoPXgq2B7VBvKwYbW9a49dA/viewform?usp=header){:target="_blank"} is meant to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 So please do not hesitate to reach out.

-Note that you **cannot** use the Additional Accommodations Form if you encounter a logistical oversight, such as Datahub/Gradescope tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Gradescope.
+Note that you **cannot** use the Additional Accommodations Form if you encounter a logistical oversight, such as Datahub/Pensieve tests not passing, submitting only one portion of the homework, forgetting to save your notebook before exporting, submitting to the wrong assignment portal, or not properly tagging pages on Pensieve.
 It is the students’ responsibility to identify and resolve these issues well in advance of the on-time deadline.
 We will not grant accommodations for these cases; instead, please use slip days to cushion these submission errors.

 Finally, simply submitting a request does not guarantee you will receive an extension.
 You must submit your requests before running out of slip days. **Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.**